 Author.
 Part-time doc.
 Salt-lover.
 Geek-girl.
 Hyphen addict.
-I am represented by Eric Myers of the Spieler Agency, and my YA sci-fi novel, CONTROL, will be out with Dial/Penguin in December 2013 and its sequel CATALYST with Kathy Dawson Books/Penguin arrives Fall 2014.
+I am represented by Eric Myers of Dystel & Goderich, and my YA sci-fi novel, CONTROL (Dial/Penguin) and the sequel CATALYST (Kathy Dawson Books/Penguin) are in bookstores and online now.

 Medical Mondays: Your Lonely Spleen and an Interview!